Strider1881/Atlan-API-Dashboard/README.md

 ├── README.md                    # Project documentation (this file)<br>

-🚀 Getting Started
+###🚀 Getting Started
-Prerequisites
+#Prerequisites
 To view or extend the project:

-Ensure you have a browser to open the HTML file (Atlan-API-Observability-Dashboard.html).
+-Open Atlan-API-Observability-Dashboard.html in any modern web browser.

-Optionally use tools like Grafana or Kibana if you want to implement similar dashboards.
+-Optionally, use monitoring tools like Grafana or Kibana for additional insights.

-Steps
+#Installation & Usage

-1. Clone this repository:
+Clone this repository and navigate to the project directory:

 ```bash
 git clone https://github.com/Strider1881/Atlan-API-Observability-Dashboard.git